Bira/octopus-carnival/_drafts/wir-mm2-4e-genasi.md

     - lets-read
 ---

-I believe genasi originated in one of the supplements for 3e.
-In Fourth Edition, they debuted in the Forgotten Realm Player's Guide as a playable option, and would later appear in the MM2 in "monster" format.
+The concept of "people touched by the elements" is a 3e thing, but genasi as presented in Fourth Edition are slightly different than what came before them.
+They debuted in the Forgotten Realm Player's Guide as a playable option, and would later appear in the MM2 in "monster" format.

 ## The Lore